How to plan your air travel when your child requires special assistance.

-Preparing for a holiday with children can be pretty stressful for any parent, especially when your children are still quite young.
-But have you spared a thought for those parents who wish to take a child with a disability away on holiday – possibly even flying solo with their child?
+Preparing for holiday with kids can be pretty stressful for parents, especially for single parents or anyone with young children.
+But have you spared a thought for those parents who wish to take a child with a disability away on holiday?
 Their stress and anxiety levels are multiplied, especially if their child has a condition that can vary in severity from day to day.

 Booking your flight